 The words such as int and float are called the keywords and cannot be used as variable names.
+A list of keywords is given in Chapter 3.

 Data is stored in a variable by assigning a data value to it.
 This is done in lines 8 and 10.
-In line 8, an integer value 100 is assigned to the integer variable number and in line 10, the result of addition of two real numbers 30.75 and 75.35 is assigned to the floating point variable amount.
-Thus, the following statements are called the assignment statements:
+In line-8, an integer value 100 is assigned to the integer variable number and in line-10, the result of addition of two real numbers 30.75 and 75.35 is assigned to the floating point variable amount.
+The statements are called the assignment statements.
+Every assignment statement must have a semicolon at the end.
+The next statement is an output statement that prints the value of number.
+The print statement contains two arguments.
+The first argument "%d" tells the compiler that the value of the second argument number should be printed as a decimal integer.
+Note that these arguments are separated by a comma.
+The newline character \n causes the next output to appear on a new line.

 '''

 number = 100:

-amount = 30.75 + 75.35:
+amount = 30.75 + 75.35;

 '''